Yelp/dockersh/README.md

 You want to allow multiple users to ssh onto a single box, but you'd like some isolation between those users.
-With dockersh each user enters their own individual docker container (acting like a lightweight VM), with their home directory mounted from the host system (so that user data is persistent between container restarts), but with it's own kernel namespaces for processes and networking.
+With dockersh each user enters their own individual docker container (acting like a lightweight virtual machine), with their home directory mounted from the host system (so that user data is persistent between container restarts), but with it's own kernel namespaces for processes and networking.